lcampit/ThoughtSync/README.md

   - `format` defines the format used to give a name to your journal notes, such as "2006-02-01", without extension
     - currently supported formats are `YYYY-MM-DD`, `MM-DD-YYYY`
+- The `git` section contains all options related to managing your notes with git:
+  - `enable` enables git support
+  - `remote` enable git remote support and pushing to the remote with `thoughtsync sync`
+    (has no effect if `git.enable` is false)
+  - `commit-message` contains the commit message used with `thoughtsync sync`

 Here's an exhaustive configuration example: